-- The first Windsor Beauty in the corridor at Hampton Court and the next eight portraits are in order down the corridor starting at the door to the Cumberland Suite. - Lady Elizabeth Wriothesley (pronounced Risley, or Roseley or Riseley), later Countess of Northumberland, later Countess of Montagu (1646-90), mother of Lady Elizabeth Percy, Countess of Ogle.
+- The first Windsor Beauty in the corridor at Hampton Court and the next eight portraits are in order down the corridor. - Lady Elizabeth Wriothesley (pronounced Risley, or Roseley or Riseley), later Countess of Northumberland, later Countess of Montagu (1646-90), mother of Lady Elizabeth Percy, Countess of Ogle.
 She was the granddaughter of the Wriothesley who was Shakespeare's patron. - Despite the intrigue and adultery at court it was possible for a woman to be a Court beauty and to lead a successful, uncontroversial life.
 Elizabeth Wriothesley married Joceline Percy, the Earl of Northumberland, whilst still a teenager.
-After his death, the rich widow married again, to Ralph Montagu, later Duke of Montagu, before dying in wealthy middle age in 1690. - Elizabeth Wriothesley went on to become chatelaine of Syon House but her husband Joceline Percy, 11th Earl of Northumberland (1644-1670) took her to Paris in 1669 to hide her as he was worried she had caught Charles II's eye.
-He left her in Paris while he went on a Grand Tour but his sudden death in Turin in 1670 left her free to return to England and marry the Duke of Montagu.
-The direct male line of the Percy family died out but continued through their daughter Elizabeth and granddaughter Elizabeth, the 1st Duchess of Northumberland.
+After his death, the rich widow married again, to Ralph Montagu, later Duke of Montagu, before dying in wealthy middle age in 1690. - Elizabeth Wriothesley went on to become chatelaine of Syon House but her husband Joceline Percy, 11th Earl of Northumberland (1644-1670) took her to Paris in 1669 as he was worried she had caught Charles II's eye.
+He left her in Paris while he went on a Grand Tour but his sudden death in Turin in 1670 left her free to return to England and remarry the Duke of Montagu.
+The direct male line of the Percy family died out but continued through their daughter Elizabeth and granddaughter Elizabeth, the 1st Duchess of Northumberland).